Mixed Breed Dogs

 About the Rottle

-The Rottle is a very large mixed breed dogs known for its outgoing nature and highly intelligent mind.
-Well-suited to apartment living, the Rottle is manageable for most owners.
+The Rottle is a cross between the Rottweiler and Poodle.
+The Rottle is a large mixed breed dog known for being deeply loving with its family and friendly once acquainted.
+With a highly intelligent mind, adaptable to most living situations, the Rottle is manageable for most owners.
 Typically standing 12 to 27 inches and weighing 60 to 90 pounds, this breed has a life expectancy of 9 to 15 years, making it a devoted companion for the right family.

 Originally classified within the Mixed Breed Dogs group, the Rottle brings a distinct combination of traits that sets it apart.
 The Rottle is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Rottle loves being close to its people and forms strong bonds with every member of the household.